milena-t/ReVis/README.md

 ## Input options

 Above are quickstart options, see all possible options with the `-h` flag or at the end of this documentation.
-Contigs be sorted by size decreasing in the plot.
+Contigs are sorted by size decreasing in the plot.

 ### Files